cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+4/30/3030

+Added a standard header tag - rather than add a responsive hamburger menu just went with a very simple set of text links.
+If I try migrating HikeLemmon a stronger menu component will be worth looking at but for now playing with simple coding on some menu option I actually wasn't sure anything was a 'win' vs just picking the most important links and showing them.
+Header also added to a number of additional pages.

+Fixed a bug in related content where no related was still showing the related: heading with nothing following.

+Added a content type to the content lists data - this is a setup for a future search setup on the 'all' list that allows filtering by type - I think that change will really improve the search.

 4/29/2020